Fibromyalgia is a chronic condition that’s commonly characterized by chronic widespread pain. Fatigue can also be a major complaint.

 9. Schedule in your rest time

 A good way to manage fatigue caused by fibromyalgia is to schedule rest into your day.
-A quick nap or just lying down at some point could be what you need.
+Sitting or briefly lying down at some point could be what you need.

-If lifestyle changes to reduce stress and get better sleep don’t seem to be working, a healthcare provider may be able to prescribe medication to help.
+If lifestyle changes to reduce stress and get better sleep don’t seem to be working, a healthcare professional may be able to prescribe medication to help.

 Keep in mind that medications like sleeping pills carry risks, including addiction, so you should only use them as directed by your doctor.